- Work/Life Balance

 - Senior Management

-I have been working at Google full-time (Less than a year)
+I have been working at Google full-time (More than a year)

 Get this page going by posting a photo.
 It only takes a second, and your photos are anonymous.Share a Photo

-The process took a week.
-I interviewed at Google (San Bruno, CA (US)) in January 2011.
+I applied online.
+The process took 4 weeks.
+I interviewed at Google (San Bruno, CA (US)) in August 2019.